 This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Michigan.

-To become a certified teacher in Michigan, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Michigan, you will need to fulfill these requirements:

-All states require that certified teachers at a minimum have a Bachelor’s degree.
+All states require that certified teachers have at least a bachelor’s degree.
 Additionally, some states have undergraduate credit hour requirements for certification in specialty areas.
 Michigan, however, does not have any undergraduate credit hour requirements.